madcock/sf2000_multicore/README.md

         - `cd cores/picodrive`
         - `git submodule update --init .`
         - repeat this process for as many cores as you want
+    - Note: libretro-mrboom takes a very long time to receive, even with `--shallow-submodules`, so I guess be patient!
 - from the top level of this repo, install the compiler tools
     - `./install-toolchain.sh`